MadsVSChristensen/socialgraphs-project/docs/index.md

 The page should contain your network and text analysis (that's the main part).

-### Text analysis
+## Text analysis
-## Are the code languages and topics on stack overflow even any different?
+### Examining code languages and topics on stack overflow

-Yes they are!
-And to show exactly how we have created two things for a select number of tags.
+Are there even any differences from one code language to another?
+Don't they just discuss the same things?
+There are certainly differences, and the discussions seem to be quite specific within each topic.
+A topic corresponds to what is used as a tag on Stack Overflow.
+To show exactly how the topics differs from each other, we have used two tools for visualisation for a select number of tags.
 The first one is a wheel of words characterizing the most common solved problems within each tag.
 These are generated from the words of the questions themselves, where the question resembles a problem and the words are commonly used words.
-The second display is a wordcloud.
+The second thing on display is a wordcloud.
 This is generated based on TF-IDF analysis on the bodies of a question.
 Each question have some number of answers, and these have been used in unison to characterize the tag/topic/code language.
-There will be a title, but maybe you can guess what tag they describe?
+Maybe you can guess what tag is described?

 INSERT WHEEL ON LEFT; WORDCLOUD ON RIGHT